 In addition to objects from the Greek and Roman world, the Antikensammlung’s collection also boasts finds from Etruria, Cyprus, and the northern Black Sea region.
 Most of these objects found their way to Berlin as acquisitions, as donations, or as part of the division of finds agreed to by the German teams of archaeologists and the respective country where excavations took place.

 The finds that have most captured the public imagination and attention of scholars originate from the excavations conducted by the Berlin museums in the late 19th and early 20th century in Greece (Olympia, Samos), Turkey (Pergamon, Magnesia on the Meander, Priene, Miletus, and Didyma), and Cyprus (Marion, Tamassos).
-The massive reconstructions of architectural elements built to scale – in particular the western face of the Pergamon Altar (180–160 BCE), which includes added segments to enhance the overall impression, and the Roman market gate of Miletus (c.
-100 CE), both on show in the Pergamonmuseum – are a perennial source of amazement and wonder for more than one million visitors every year.
+The massive reconstructions of architectural elements built to scale – in particular the western face of the Pergamon Altar (180–160 BC), which includes added segments to enhance the overall impression, and the Roman market gate of Miletus (c.
+100 AD), both on show in the Pergamonmuseum – are a perennial source of amazement and wonder for more than one million visitors every year.

 The exhibition in the Altes Museum brilliantly exemplifies the fundamental role the Antikensammlung has played in permanently shaping Berlin’s museum landscape.
 Here, in the city’s oldest public museum, visitors pass through the rotunda reminiscent of the Roman Pantheon.
 Beneath the spectacular canopy, two Roman victories greet the visitor, between them: the most popular antique sculpture in the Antikensammlung’s collection, affectionately known as the 'Praying Boy.'
 The architect Karl Friedrich Schinkel purposefully had this sculptural arrangement in mind when he designed the museum, as a visual statement of its mission and agenda.
 Newly installed in its original position, it prepares visitors for the tour of ancient artworks that awaits them.